AI4E/AI4E/README.md

 The 'Application Infrastructure for the Enterprise' library extends Asp.Net Core with functionality needed in medium to larger sized enterprise applications.<br>
 It provides a messaging mechanism to decouple MVC-controllers that manage the views responsibilities from reusable application services.
 The integrated storage engine is built on top of modern application architecture like command query responsibility segration (CQRS), No-Sql and event-sourcing.
 With this in place a high level of persistence ignorance is achieved with the projects goal to completely decouple the domain model design from architectural and storage purposes.
 The library includes a modularity model that enables the application to be split into multiple modules (or microservices) that all run in isolation and are connected via the messaging mechanism.

+## Project status
+The project is in active development currently, with the goal to release the first release candidate (RC1) in the first quarter of 2018.

 ## Messaging pattern

 ** TODO **